alexandrosDimos/Tracking-and-Recognition-of-Fingerspelling-from-Videos/README.md

 All of the work here was done locally on my machine, so every path written should be changed before it can be reused.
 I know my code and workflow can be futher optimized for better performance, but the purpose of this project was to develop neural networks for a specific purpose, so more attention was given to the final results.

 ## Thesis paper
-Anyone looking for a more detailed and deeper understanding of the project can take a look: https://www.e-ce.uth.gr/wp-content/uploads/formidable/59/Dimos_alexandros.pdf
+Anyone looking for a more detailed and deeper understanding of the project as well as the final results and conclusions of my work can take a look: https://www.e-ce.uth.gr/wp-content/uploads/formidable/59/Dimos_alexandros.pdf